rrumale/machine-learning-live-labs/oml4py/prepare-setup/prepare-setup.md

 # Prepare Setup

 ## Introduction
 This lab will show you how to download the Oracle Resource Manager (ORM) stack zip file needed to setup the resource needed to run this workshop.
-This workshop requires a compute instance and a Virtual Cloud Network (VCN).
+This workshop requires a compute instance and a Virtual Cloud Network (VCN) to access the Graphical desktop using NoVNC interface.

 *Estimated Lab Time:* 15 minutes

 ### Objectives
 -   Download ORM stack need to create Compute Instance(Virtual Machine) for this workshop.

 ### Prerequisites
 This lab assumes you have: